Foreign policy of Xi Jinping: Southeast Asia

 Since Xi came to power, China has been rapidly building and militarizing islands in the South China Sea, a decision Study Times of the Central Party School of the Chinese Communist Party said was personally taken by Xi.
 In April 2015, new satellite imagery revealed that China was rapidly constructing an airfield on Fiery Cross Reef in the Spratly Islands of the South China Sea.
 In November 2014, in a major policy address, Xi called for a decrease in the use of force, preferring dialogue and consultation to solve the current issues plaguing the relationship between China and its South East Asian neighbors.

+South Korea

+Xi has initially improved relationships with South Korea, and the two countries signed a free-trade agreement in December 2015.
+Starting in 2017, China's relationship with South Korea soured over the Terminal High Altitude Area Defence (THAAD), a missile defense system, which South Korea decided to deploy.
+China saw as a threat but South Korea said it was a defense measure against North Korea.
+Ultimately, South Korea halted the further deployment of the THAAD after China imposed unofficial sanctions.
+China's relations with South Korea improved again under president Moon Jae-in.

 Vietnam

+In 2020, for the celebration of Vietnam's 75th National Day, CCP general secretary Xi Jinping and CPV general secretary Nguyễn Phú Trọng reaffirmed their bilateral ties while looking back saying: "In the past 70 years, although there have been some ups and downs in bilateral relations, friendship and cooperation had always been the main flow."
+Nguyễn Phú Trọng visited China in 2022 where he met Xi, becoming the first foreign leader to meet Xi after he secured a third term in the 20th CCP National Congress.
+Both leaders released a joint statement, calling for cooperation in economic, political, defense and security areas and working together in "the fight against terrorism, 'peaceful evolution', 'colour revolution' and the politicisation of human rights issues".

-On December 12, 2023, Vietnam and China announced 36 cooperation agreements during a visit by Xi to Vietnam.
+On 12 December 2023, Vietnam and China announced 36 cooperation agreements during a visit by Xi to Vietnam.
 The agreements addressed a variety of issues, including cross-border rail development, digital infrastructure, and establishing joint patrols in the Gulf of Tonkin and a hotline to handle South China Sea fishing incidents.
 The two countries also issued a joint statement to support building a Community of Common Destiny.

+In April 2025, Xi Jinping visited Vietnam to reaffirm bilateral relations and to urge Vietnam to oppose "unilateral bullying" in response to US President Donald Trump's Liberation Day tariffs.
+Xi also met with General Secretary Tô Lâm and Vietnamese Prime Minister Phạm Minh Chính.
+During the visit, the two countries signed 45 agreements aimed at strengthening bilateral relations.
+These agreements covered a range of sectors, including supply chain integration, artificial intelligence, joint maritime patrols, and railway infrastructure development.